SignPath/website/docs/documentation/crypto-providers/windows.md

 | Non-transient service errors (e.g. 500 Internal Server Error)                                            | HTTP status code as an HRESULT in the `FACILITY_ITF`, e.g. `0x800401F4` for HTTP 500
 | User errors detected by service (4xx returned)                                                           | HTTP status code as an HRESULT in the `FACILITY_ITF`, e.g. `0x80040190` for HTTP 400
 | Other unspecified errors (fall back)                                                                     | `NTE_FAIL` ("An internal error occurred.")

+The CSP error code has to be retrieved via [`GetLastError()`](https://learn.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror).

 ## SignTool.exe {#signtool}